-JDA Software is the leading provider of end-to-end, integrated retail, omni-channel and supply chain planning and execution solutions for more than 4,000 customers worldwide.
-JDA’s unique solutions empower their clients to reduce costs, increase profitability and improve collaboration so they can deliver on their customer promises every time.
+JDA Software is the leading provider of end-to-end, integrated retail, omni-channel and supply chain planning and execution solutions.
+Serving more than 4,000 customers worldwide, JDA’s unique solutions empower their clients to reduce costs, increase profitability and improve collaboration.
+As a result they can deliver on their customer promises every time.

-An established global leader in supply chain and logistics, JDA Software requires a rock-solid IT infrastructure to support its large customer base, as it tracks and manages commodities as they move from raw materials in the manufacturing process all the way to the finished product on storefront shelves.
+An established global leader in supply chain and logistics, JDA Software requires a rock-solid IT infrastructure.
+They must track and manage commodities as they move from raw materials in the manufacturing process all the way to the finished product on storefront shelves for instance.
 After going “All in on the Cloud,” JDA’s IT department moved all of its central applications off-site, into the cloud, and is now using an SAS-model for all of its integrated supply chain management and logistics products.

 After moving its customer-facing IT applications into the cloud, JDA Software needed a way to migrate its global user base from on-premises network file shares to cloud-based storage.